scaryghosts/Beomon/README.md

 Except where otherwise noted, this software is released under version three of the GNU General Public License (GPL) of the Free Software Foundation (FSF), the text of which is available at http://www.fsf.org/licensing/licenses/gpl-3.0.html.
 Use or modification of this software implies your acceptance of this license and its terms.
-This is a free software, you are free to change and redistribute it with the terms of the GNU GPL.
+This is free software, you are free to change and redistribute it with the terms of the GNU GPL.
 There is NO WARRANTY, not even for FITNESS FOR A PARTICULAR USE to the extent permitted by law.

 Installation
 ------------

 Beomon utilizes a MySQL (or compatible) database.
-These instructions are for RHLE6/CentOS6 and assumes /opt/sam is available to all nodes.
-Any Web server capable of running a python script should work.
+These instructions are for RHEL6/CentOS6 and assumes /opt/sam is available to all nodes.
+Any Web server capable of running a Python script should work.

 ### Prepare the database
 * `yum install mysql-server mysql MySQL-python`